ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 summary: |
-    After several years of faithful service, I decided to take another shot at my stratum-1 NTP time server running off a Raspberry Pi 2 that I had originally built back in late '16 to keep the time on all my servers in sync.
-That had really been my first Raspbery Pi project and it had several issues that left me not 100% satisfied with the results.
+    After several years of faithful service, I decided to take another shot at my stratum-1 NTP time server running off a Raspberry Pi 2 that I had originally built back in late 2016 to keep the time on all my servers in sync.
+That had really been my first Raspberry Pi project, and it had several issues that left me not 100% satisfied with the results.
 tags:
     - ntp